NebulousLabs/Sia/Developers.md

 non exported function that breaks this convention (for example, a listen() function), it must be documented in the function explanation.

+Functions prefixed 'threaded' (example 'threadedMine') are meant to be called in their own goroutine ('go threadedMine()') and will manage their own mutexes.
+These functions typically loop forever, either listening on a channel or performing some regular task, and should not be called with a mutex locked.

 --------------------
 -- Consensus Flow --
 --------------------